dnbaumgartner/XPilotView/README.md

 ## Deployment

-The built plugin is stored as dist/Debug/XPilotView/64/lin.xpl.
+The plugin is built and stored in dist/Debug/XPilotView/64/lin.xpl in the development tree.

 Copy the XPilotView/64/lin.xpl directory tree into the X-Plane resources/plugins folder.